 Of course, the downside to that arrangement is if you lose their money, they won’t give you access to it for very long — all prop firms have maximum loss limits.
 If you lose a certain percentage (usually around 5%) they will cancel your trading account.

 Larger prop trading companies often have Discords, Facebook groups and other online communities for their traders.
 This can be an invaluable resource.
 Active trading groups provide trading ideas, can answer any questions you may have, and show you the ropes.

 Before you join a proprietary trading company, make sure they have an active trading community.

 Disadvantages of proprietary trading

-To the super confident amongst you, this probably doesn’t seem like a problem; you believe in your trading strategy and are comfortable.
+To the super confident among you, this probably doesn’t seem like a problem; you believe in your trading strategy and are comfortable with the risk.

 But even the most experienced traders will make bad trades, the economy is still cyclical and markets never cease to surprise.
 The question then is, without salary or benefits, how do you cope with the downtimes?
 Can you put aside enough during the booms to deal with the busts?

 As I said above, there are some prop firms out there that don’t have your best interests at heart.
 They try to entice traders to sign up with them, but then actively work against their traders so that they’ll fail their evaluations.
 Don’t fall victim to bad actors in the industry.
 Only sign up with established prop firms that you can trust.